 A member of the crew will verify your fare on board.
 Though you can pay your fare in cash on board, it is recommended that you purchase your pass before you board at a ferry ticket window or with the mTicket app.

 Priority seating is available on all ferries.
 Designated seating areas for customers who use wheeled mobility devices are available on some ferries.
-Customers are expected to yield priority seats to seniors and people with disabilities, but cannot be forced to move.
+Customers are expected to yield priority seats to older adults and people with disabilities, but cannot be forced to move.